CSPG 66 - Career and Technical Intern and Instructional Certificates

 Grade Level Scope of Certificate

-Technical Instructional certificate is qualified to teach skills within the
+and Technical Intern or Instructional certificate is qualified to teach skills within the

 area of their Occupational Competency Area (OCA) or certificate within an